What is water safety for kids?

 If you find a child in or near a body of water and the child isn't breathing or responding, take emergency action.
 Call 000 and start CPR.
 Check out our illustrated guide to CPR for babies under 12 months and our illustrated guide to CPR for children and teenagers.
 You could print them out and display them for easy reference.

-Water safety around the house
+Water safety around your home

 The majority of drowning deaths in Australia result from a child falling or wandering into water, particularly into a backyard pool.
 But a young child can drown in just a few centimetres of water.